herstand/snake/README.md

 # Snake Game

-- The game is hosted at http://www.herstand.com/snake
-- The code is also up at https://github.com/micahherstand/snake
-- The game loads once index.html loads.
 - The game board will fill whatever size document it is loaded within-this would allow it to be easily embedded in an iframe.
 - The snake starts at the center, moving right.
 - The game can be paused/played with the spacebar.